OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-02.md

 ## 1 Kings 2:43

-Why then have you not kept the oath of the Lord
+Why have you not kept the oath of the Lord
 and the command that I gave you?”

 ## 1 Kings 2:44